yang170/do-not-enter/README.md

 # Setup the development environment

-`node.js`, `python` >= 3.0 and `npm` is required to run this project in the development environment.
+`node.js`, `python` >= 3.0, `scapy` (installed as a super user/administrator) and `npm` is required to run this project in the development environment.
+You should be able to run python in the terminal/powershell using `python3`, otherwise the app will stuck at the loading screen.
 After clone the project, please use the following command to download dependencies.

 ```bash
 npm install
 ```

-Also make sure you installed `scapy` as a super user/administrator

 # Run the project